alxiang/docs/people.md

 **Path:** Assets/Resources/Prefabs/RocketboxSFRandom.prefab
 **Distribution:** Developed by us

-This is the prefab used by *AgentManager* and *TrialAgentManager* scripts to generate characters, it has the *RocketboxRandomAvatar* script which picks an avatar prefab at random from the *Resources/Prefabs/Rocketbox* directory and instantiate it in the scene.
+This is the prefab used by *StandaloneAgentManager* and *TrialAgentManager* scripts to generate characters, it has the *RocketboxRandomAvatar* script which picks an avatar prefab at random from the *Resources/Prefabs/Rocketbox* directory and instantiate it in the scene.

 ### Scripts